Erwin061/Inventory.io/README.md

 <space>

-- Code efficiency could also be improved when it comes to the use of recursion within the GUI and Save/Reload features of this class; as of right now, the code complexity in relation to Big-O is not up to standard due to it being extremely linear.
+- Code efficiency is also a prominent issue due to the use of recursion within the GUI and Persistence packages of this class; as of right now, the code complexity in relation to Big-O is not up to standard due to it being extremely linear.
+This linear complexity would be improved with the use of much more efficient searching algorithms.

 <space>